 If we are devoted to prayer we will pray spontaneously through the day — without ceasing as Paul says — a constant spirit of communion with Christ, walking by the Spirit and knowing him as a continual personal presence in your life.
 No plan will govern when you speak to him.
 It will happen dozens of time in the day.
 This is normal and good.
 This is being devoted to prayer.

-But if you only have this, you won't have this very long.
+But if you only have this, you won’t have this very long.
 The true rich fruit of spontaneity grows in the garden that is well tended by the discipline of schedule.
 So I plead with you, have your set times of prayer.
 Plan it for 2003.
 When will you meet him regularly?
 How long will you set aside?
 I encourage you to begin every day this way.
-Are you willing to plan one or two half-days or days away by yourself or with a friend or your spouse — not to read a book but to pray for 4 hours or eight hours.
+Are you willing to plan one or two half-days or days away by yourself or with a friend or your spouse — not to read a book but to pray for four hours or eight hours.
 How?
 By simply reading your Bible and turning it all into prayer.
-Noel and I have had some of our richest days away by taking a short book of the Bible and reading a chapter and then pausing and praying that chapter into our family and church.
+Noël and I have had some of our richest days away by taking a short book of the Bible and reading a chapter and then pausing and praying that chapter into our family and church.
 Then reading another chapter and praying, and so on.
 But that does not just happen.
 It must be planned.
 It is not spontaneous.
 It is structured.
 And it is glorious.

 So there you have it.
-God's word to us to day is "Be devoted to prayer."
+God’s word to us today is “Be devoted to prayer.”
 Be constant in it.
 Be faithful in it.
 Why?
 God commands us to; the needs are great and eternity hangs in the balance; and God hears and does more in five seconds that we can do in five years.

 And how shall we be devoted to prayer?
 These things.
-Without them prayer F A D E S. Let your prayer be…
+Without them prayer fades.
+Let your prayer be:

 F — Free and Formed